-The director of emergency preparedness is responsible for coordinating and establishing an after-action review process.
+The Assistant Vice Provost - Emergency Management is responsible for coordinating and establishing an after-action review process.
 AAR are essential component of the college emergency preparedness goals to identify gaps in capability and lessons learn.
 The AAR shall be completed after all MAJOR emergencies within 60 days.

 ANNEX 1.
-RAPID ASSESSMENT OF AN INCIDENT Initial Incident Identification
+RAPID ASSESSMENT OF AN INCIDENT

+Initial Incident Identification